 Trauma Fellowship Program

-Enhance Your Skills & Knowledge at South Texas’ Highest Level Adult & Pediatric Trauma Centers
+Enhance Your Skills and Knowledge at South Texas’ Highest Level Adult & Pediatric Trauma Centers

 University Hospital is home to the highest level adult and pediatric trauma centers in South Texas.

 Our Trauma Nurse Fellowship Program offers experience in our fast-paced trauma centers and mentors from UT Health San Antonio physicians caring for the most critically injured patients in South Texas.
 You will also benefit from the expertise of the University Hospital trauma team, administrative staff and regional partners who provide a comprehensive perspective on trauma care and the regional trauma system.